kivy/kivy/doc/sources/installation/installation-windows.rst

 Currently on Windows, we provide the following dependency
-wheels: ``gstreamer`` for audio and video and `glew` and ``sdl2`` for graphics and control. ``gstreamer`` is an optional dependency which doesn't need to be installed if no videos need to be displayed.
+wheels: ``gstreamer`` for audio and video and `glew` and ``sdl2`` for graphics and control. ``gstreamer`` is an optional dependency which only needs to be installed if video display is desired.

 Command line
 ------------